 Where the design community meets.

-Joined over 7 years ago via an invitation from Seyi O.
+Joined almost 8 years ago via an invitation from Seyi O.

 First, I'll say the new app looks clean.
 A definite improvement.